[−][src]Trait gio::ApplicationExt

 fn unbind_busy_property<P: IsA<Object>>(&self, object: &P, property: &str)

-Destroys a binding between property
+Destroys a binding between property and the busy state of

-that was previously created with
+self that was previously created with

 Feature: v2_44